Zaptic/secure-ftp/README.md

         }
     }

-    // Thisinitialisealize the FTPS object but will not open a connection const ftp = new FTPS(options)
+    // This initialisealizes the FTPS object but will not open a connection const ftp = new FTPS(options)